fractaldotbox/ddevkit/README.md

 Inspired by [shadcn/ui](https://github.com/shadcn-ui/ui/tree/main)

 ⚠️ This is preview alpha version under active development
-## For developers
+## For contributors
-- Current approach is to focus on storybook, run `pnpm --filter storybook storybook`
+- Current approach is to focus on storybook, run `pnpm --filter storybook dev`
   - to identify key challenges and make sensible architecture decisions e.g. graphql
 - end-goal is to make each of them copy-paste ready code
   - to be extraced into registry for shadcn cli work